Ernst Engelberg: The German Democratic Republic

-In east Germany took a teaching post at the Teaching Academy ("Pädagogische Hochschule") in Potsdam (subsequently subsumed into the University of Potsdam).
+In East Germany, Engelberg took a teaching post at the Teaching Academy ("Pädagogische Hochschule") in Potsdam (subsequently subsumed into the University of Potsdam).
 The next year, 1949, Ernst Engelberg was appointed Professor for the "History of the German Labour Movement" at Leipzig University, where colleagues included Hans Mayer (an old comrade from their time in Geneva), Ernst Bloch and Walter Markov, along with Werner Krauß, Wieland Herzfelde and Hermann Budzislawski.
-In 1951 he was appointed Director of Leipzig's newly established Institute for the History of the German People (" Institut für Geschichte des dt.
+In 1951, he was appointed Director of Leipzig's newly established Institute for the History of the German People (" Institut für Geschichte des dt.
 Volkes"), a post he held till 1960.
 Research concentrated on the revolutionary Social Democracy Movement during the second half of the nineteenth century, and on the movement's leading figures such as August Bebel, Friedrich Engels and Julius Motteler.
-In 1953 he was provided with a full teaching contract by the university, where he was by now a member of the Party Leadership.
+In 1953, he was provided with a full teaching contract by the university, where he was by now a member of the Party Leadership.
 He received his :de:Lehrstuhl teaching chair in 1957.
 In addition, between March 1958 and March 1965 Ernst Engelberg served as President of the newly established (East) German Historical Society.

 Further appointments at the vital interface between the academic and political worlds followed.
 In 1960 the (East) German Academy of Sciences appointed him as Director of its Institute for German History in succession to Karl Obermann.
 From 1969 till his retirement in 1974 he headed up the restructuring of the Academy's so-called "Research Centre for Methodology and then History of History Sciences" ("Forschungsstelle für Methodologie und Geschichte der Geschichtswissenschaft").
 During this time he developed and promulgated his "Education Theory" ("Formationstheorie").
 Between 1960 and 1980 Ernst Engelberg served as President of the National Committee of East German Historians ("Nationalkomitee der Historiker der DDR").

 By the time reunification came, Engelberg was more than 80 years old.
 He nevertheless lived on for more than another two decades, spending his final years living in Berlin with his second wife, Waltraut.
 When the old East German ruling SED mutated into the Party of Democratic Socialism (PDS) he signed his membership across to the new party, joining its Council of Elders ("Ältestenrat").